 New Westminster is home to the Royal Westminster Regiment Armouries which is located at 530 Queens.
-That’s where the city’s Remembrance Day ceremonies begin each year on November 11th.
+That’s where the city’s Remembrance Day ceremonies begin most years on November 11th.

 City of New Westminster Ceremonies

-Note: In addition to and complementing the event at the Armoury, the City of New Westminster has its own Remembrance Day Ceremony (which is technically a separate event).
-If you don’t want to join the event at the Armour (or it’s too full and you can’t get in) you can simply wait 45 minutes or so and join the second event.
+Note: In addition to and complementing the event at the Armoury most years, the City of New Westminster has its own Remembrance Day Ceremony (which is technically a separate event).
+If you don’t want to join the event at the Armoury (or it’s too full and you can’t get in) you can simply wait 45 minutes or so and join the second event.

 In a typical year (which 2020 is not), the city’s Remembrance Day ceremony starts at 10:30 am with a procession along Sixth Street to City Hall.
 (The parade is actually a continuation of the event from the Armoury where the first group simply joins the second.)
 It’s here that the Mayor and other dignitaries speak, the two minutes of silence takes place and wreathes are laid at the Cenotaph.

 The New Westminster Ceremonies

 In years when the live in-person ceremonies take place, with the first event in New Westminster, the doors to the Armoury close at 9:45 am and the ceremonies begin shortly thereafter.
 Consequently, participants are asked to be inside and getting settled by around 9:30 am.
 Details about services at the Armoury in 2024 are to be confirmed.

 Apart from starting indoors, the ceremonies in New Westminster are similar to those at Remembrance Day events in other communities.
 There is a band, lots of folk in uniform, a prayer and a solemn speech or two.

-After the formal indoor service, which lasts for less than an hour, participants exit the Armoury and march in procession outside and along Royal Avenue to New Westminster’s City Hall which is located just a few blocks away at 511 Royal Avenue.
-There, in front of the cenotaph, wreaths are laid and the traditional 2 minutes of silence are observed at 11:00 am.
+After the formal indoor service, which lasts for less than an hour, participants usually exit the Armoury and march in procession outside and along Royal Avenue to New Westminster’s City Hall which is located just a few blocks away at 511 Royal Avenue.
+There, in front of the cenotaph, wreaths are laid and the traditional 2 minutes of silence are observed at 11:00 am most years.

 Tips and Advice